jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 create farms at the demand of the player; in which case, they are level 1 and have full health.

-What you do then, is generate the value randomly if it has not been set, which you would do, for example, if you loaded the farm's data from a save file.
+What you do then, is generate the value randomly if it has not been set.
+You _would_ set it, for example, if you loaded the farm's data from a save file.

 So, you wish to write something of the sort: